dragatuso/deep-learning-challenge/README.md

         - ASK_AMT
 - The variables that were removed from the input data because they are neither targets nor features are EIN and NAME.

-Compiling, Training, and Evaluating the Model:
+# - Compiling, Training, and Evaluating the Model:

 Original Model:

 ![model](image.png)

 The original model has 3 layers:
-*Input Layer: 8 units and Relu activation.
+- Input Layer: 8 units and Relu activation.
-*Hidden Layer: 5 units and Relu activation.
+- Hidden Layer: 5 units and Relu activation.
-*Output Layer: 1 unit and Sigmoid activation.
+- Output Layer: 1 unit and Sigmoid activation.

 The result of the model shows the following:
 ![alt text](image-1.png)

 An accuracy of 72.51% and a loss of 0.556%.

+Model Optimization: